 The Terms and Conditions for Research Grants (applicable to Project studentship funds) can be found in the Research Grants and Fellowships Handbook.

-If you have any further questions after consulting these documents contact the Training Awards Team.
+If you have any further questions after consulting these documents contact the Studentships & Training Awards Group.